 The Gang aims to give practical encouragement to mill owners by turning out for sessions helping with restoration and maintenance work.
-If you are interested in joining the gang or know of a suitable project, please contact Andrew Findon by phone: 01974 251231 or email email@example.com
+If you are interested in joining the gang or know of a suitable project, please contact us via firstname.lastname@example.org.

 Our Millers’ Forum

-The Mill owners’ forum, convened by Andrew Findon, addresses topics of mutual interest to millers – grants, income generation, hydro systems and feed in tariffs, pond restoration, insurance, mill history research, hygiene, waterwheel corrosion control and myriad other subjects.
-The Forum Newsletter is circulated to the members, but is available to all WMS members on request (contact AF – see above).
+The Mill owners’ forum addresses topics of mutual interest to millers – grants, income generation, hydro systems and feed in tariffs, pond restoration, insurance, mill history research, hygiene, waterwheel corrosion control and myriad other subjects.

 Members are encouraged to make descriptive and photographic records of mills, and to contribute them to Coflein, the on-line database of the Royal Commission on the Ancient and Historical Monuments of Wales.
-A Pro-forma for recording is available by clicking on this link; completed copies should be returned to John Crompton who will transcribe the records to Coflein with an acknowledgment to their author.
+Click on this link for a pro-forma is available by clicking on this link; completed copies should be returned to John Crompton who will transcribe the records to Coflein with an acknowledgment to their author.
 Up-to-date reports on mills which already have Coflein entries, (coflein.gov.uk) are also much appreciated.